BrightmanMT/Churn-Prediction/README.md

 ---

-## 🧠 Business Insight from XGBoost Evaluation Metrics
+##🧠 Business Insight from XGBoost Evaluation Metrics

-The XGBoost model achieved an **accuracy of 95.06%**, but accuracy alone isn’t enough in a churn prediction scenario.
-What really matters is how well the model identifies **churned customers (Class 1)** — these are the people who are likely to stop using the service.
+The XGBoost model achieved an accuracy of 95.18%, but in churn prediction, accuracy alone is not sufficient.
+What truly matters is the model’s performance on identifying churned customers (Class 1) — the individuals likely to stop using the service.

-Here’s what each metric means in business terms:
+Here’s what each key metric means in business terms:

-- **Precision (Class 1 - Churned: 81%)**
+- **Precision (Class 1 - Churned: 84%)**

-  > This means that when the model predicts a customer will churn, it's correct **81% of the time**.
+  > When the model predicts a customer will churn, it's correct 84% of the time.
-  ✅ **Business Impact**: Fewer false alarms.
-You don’t waste resources offering retention deals to customers who wouldn’t have left anyway.
+✅ Business Impact: Fewer false alarms.
+This ensures retention efforts (discounts, follow-ups, etc.) are targeted toward the right customers — saving marketing resources.

-- **Recall (Class 1 - Churned: 71%)**
+- **Recall (Class 1 - Churned: 87%)**

-  > The model correctly identifies **71% of all actual churners**.
+  > The model successfully identifies 87% of actual churners.
-  ✅ **Business Impact**: You can proactively target most of the customers at risk before they leave, reducing revenue loss.
+✅ Business Impact: Enables proactive engagement with most customers who are likely to leave — helping reduce churn and retain revenue.

-- **F1-Score (Class 1 - Churned: 74%)**
+- **F1-Score (Class 1 - Churned: 85%)**

-  > A balanced score combining precision and recall.
+  > A balanced measure combining both precision and recall.
-  ✅ **Business Impact**: Confirms that the model performs well overall in catching churners without flooding the system with false positives.
+✅ Business Impact: Confirms that the model effectively detects churners without generating too many false positives or negatives — offering a dependable foundation for customer retention strategies.

 ---